circonus/product-docs/circonus3/visualizations/introduction.md

 ### Timeline Visualizations

-The Timeline Visualization is a time series data visualizer that enables you to combine totally independent log or trace data sources within a single visualization.
+Timeline Visualization is a time series data visualizer that enables you to combine independent log or trace data sources within a single visualization.

 ![Timeline Visualization](../img/visualizations-timeline.png)